keboola/developers-docs/extend/common-interface/config-file.md

 (specifically the [Component Detail API call](https://kebooladeveloperportal.docs.apiary.io/#reference/0/app/get-app-detail)) shows separate `stack_parameters` and `image_parameters`, because the API is region agnostic.

-However when working with the [Storage API](https://keboola.docs.apiary.io/) (specifically the [Component list API call](https://keboola.docs.apiary.io/#reference/miscellaneous/api-index/component-list)), then the `stack_parameters` and `image_parameters` values are already merged and only those designated for the current region are visible.
+However, when working with the [Storage API](https://keboola.docs.apiary.io/) (specifically the [Component list API call](https://keboola.docs.apiary.io/#reference/miscellaneous/api-index/component-list)), the `stack_parameters` and `image_parameters` values are already merged and only those designated for the current region are visible.

 #### Encryption